One of the biggest mistakes people make when buying a new car is forgetting to include the cost of auto financing in the total price.

 The first step to securing an ideal is to check your and score.
-You can do so right now, and for free, by visiting Credit Karma.
+You can do so right now, and for free, via Credit Karma.

 Dealerships will often advertise very good interest rates on new cars: 2.9%, 1.9%, sometimes even 0%.
-What they leave in the fine print is that these rates are only available to with the best -that may mean a score of 750 or better.
+What they save for the fine print is that these rates are only available to with the best

 Dealers and banks will still “give you” a if you have a poor .
 That’s because they know they’ll make tons of interest off of you, and if you don’t pay, they can just repossess it while you’re inside Trader Joe’s.

-Buyers with average (under 650), you may be presented with rates of 10% or more. scores in the low 700s can still get a but may not qualify for the best promotions.
-After that, rates rise quickly.
+Buyers with average (under 650), you may be presented with rates of 10% or more. scores in the low 700s can still get a decent but they may not qualify for the best promotions.
+And rates rise quickly for scores below 700.
 If you’re a borrower with a below-

 This is because the dealer themselves will serve as a broker and show those with the best options across multiple lenders competing for your high- patronage.

 The tables are completely turned when you have a poor , though.
-You’re the one the dealer will take advantage of, and you certainly won’t qualify for anything near “good” when it comes to rates.
+You’re the one the dealer will take advantage of, and you certainly won’t qualify for anything near “good” when it comes to rates offered at the dealership.

 This is the opposite of what you want.

 Lower monthly payments are a manipulative and old-as-dirt sales tactic.
-Dealers like them because:
+Dealers like them because they:

-- They make it seem like you can afford more car than you really can.
+- Make it seem like you can afford more car than you really can

-- They make it seem like you’re getting a deal (when you’re actually getting screwed).
+- Make it seem like you’re getting a deal (when you’re actually getting screwed)

-- They create breathing room to sell you extras.
+- Create breathing room to sell you extras

-- They please their lenders since they’ll make gobs of interest off of you.
+- Please their lenders since they’ll make gobs of interest off of you

 Suddenly a $470 car payment becomes a $350 car payment.
 And yet, you’re not paying any less for the car.
 In fact, you’ll be paying much more in interest.